secretstartups/handbook/family-and-friends-day/index.html.md

 1. Submit a merge request to modify the `Upcoming Family and Friends Days` section of this page with the date of your Family and Friends Day proposal.
 1. Post the MR in the `#e-group` Slack channel and `@mention` the `@exec-group` and `@exec-admins` for feedback.
 1. If feedback is positive, assign the MR to our Chief People Officer, Wendy Barnes.
-1. Once the Merge Request is approved, the Total Rewards team will announce the Family & Friends day on the `#company-fyi`, `#whats-happening-at-gitlab` and `#people-connect` Slack Channels.
+1. Once the Merge Request is approved, the Total Rewards team will announce the Family & Friends day on the `#whats-happening-at-gitlab` Slack Channel.
 The Total Rewards team will post upcoming Family and Friends Days on the `GitLab Team Meeting` Google calendar.

 ### I'm in a role which requires me to work that day.
 How can I still benefit from this initiative?
 If you are in a role that requires you to work or your team has other coverage requirements on Family and Friends Day (for example, [Customer Support](https://about.gitlab.com/handbook/support/support-time-off.html#how-support-handles-family-and-friends-days)), you can work with your manager to find an alternative day.
 We encourage you to consider the following business day as the preferred second choice for a day away, but do what works best for you and your team.